valkey-io/valkey-rfc/Bloom.md

 the number of items that can be inserted.
 For scaling, this is the number of items that can be added after which scaling occurs.

-"EXPANSION" can be used to create a scaling enabled bloom object with the specifed expansion rate.
+"EXPANSION" can be used to create a scaling enabled bloom object with the specified expansion rate.

 "NONSCALING" can be used to indicate that the bloom object should not auto scale once items are added such that it reaches full capacity.